- This event has passed.

 Support for socialism was on the rise in the U.S. prior to the outbreak of COVID-19.
 What is its future in these uncertain times?

-Join the Georgia Public Policy Foundation and National Review Institute for “The Socialist Fantasy,” a noon Policy Briefing Luncheon with keynote speaker Ramesh Ponnuru, NRI Senior Fellow, on Thursday, April 30, at the Georgian Club.
+Join the Georgia Public Policy Foundation and National Review Institute for “The End of Socialism?” a Policy Briefing event with keynote speaker Ramesh Ponnuru, NRI Senior Fellow, on Thursday, April 30 at 12:10 p.m.